Chidozieokoye/post-install-config/README.md

 <img src="https://i.imgur.com/LvGYERz.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-When configuring departments, you set up organizational units within the system, assigning specific responsibilities, workflows, and access controls to ensure that tickets or tasks are routed to the appropriate teams for efficient handling and management.
+I configured departments, and set up organizational units within the system, assigning specific responsibilities, workflows, and access controls to ensure that tickets or tasks are routed to the appropriate teams for efficient handling and management.
 See the steps in the video demonstration link above.
 </p>
 <br />